b-fa-ce/simple-rag/README.md

 Put your data sources in the `backend/data` folder

-Second, generate the embeddings of the documents in the `./data` directory:
+Generate the embeddings of the documents in the `./data` directory:

 ```
 poetry run generate
 ```

-Third, run the development server:
+Run the development server:

 ```
 python main.py
 ```

-The example provides the API endpoint:
+There are two API endpoint:

+`/api/chat/` - a streaming chat endpoint
 `/api/chat/request` - a non-streaming chat endpoint

 You can use it via its streaming endpoint: